pquerner/gitlab-backup-uploader/README.md

 * The parameter `GITLAB_BACKUPS` with the full path of the GitLab backup directory.
 * The parameter `GDRIVE_DIRECTORY_ID` with the Google Drive directory ID that will receive the backup files.
 * The parameter `UPLOAD_COMPRESS_FILE` to decide whether the backup will be compressed prior to upload.
+* The parameter `ENCRYPT_FILE` to decide whether the backup will be encrypted prior to upload.
+* The parameter `ENCRYPT_PASSWORD_FILE` to the file which holds the private password for GPG to use (plaintext).
+Keep this file safe!

 Then just put the upload script in crontab (com `crontab -e`):